jacktasia/dumb-jump/README.md

 * Clojure
 * Faust

-If you have any issues with the existing languages, or you want support for another one, then please open an issue.
+If you have any issues with the existing languages, or you want support for another one, then please [open an issue](https://github.com/jacktasia/dumb-jump/issues).
 PRs are also welcome.

 ## Why?

 I wanted "jump to definition" functionality to "just work" in emacs.
-I use IntelliJ for Java and it's basically the only thing I miss when I switch back to emacs for work in any other language.
-There are certainly other packages that offer this type of functionality, and honestly, many are faster and have better accuracy, but they all require significantly more configuration and are often limited to a particular language.
-These may be worth setting up if you are in a specific in project or language often (see [alternatives](#alternatives)).
+I use IntelliJ for Java and this functionality is basically the only thing I miss when I switch back to emacs for work in other languages.
+There are certainly other packages that offer this type of functionality, but they all require significantly more configuration and are often limited to a particular language.
+An alternative may be worth setting up if you are in a specific in project or language often (see [alternatives](#alternatives)).

 ## Installing

 The recommended way to install Dumb Jump is via `package.el`.
-It's available on [MELPA](http://melpa.org/#/dumb-jump):
+It's available on [MELPA](http://melpa.org/#/dumb-jump): <kbd>M-x</kbd> `package-install dumb-jump`

-    M-x package-install dumb-jump

 ## Usage